RFID and IoT: A smart symbiosis for hospital asset tracking and management

 A quick intro to the technologies

-There are 2 core technologies that stand behind smart hospital asset tracking in hospitals: RFID and IoT.
+Two core technologies stand behind smart asset tracking in hospitals: RFID and IoT.
 RFID is used directly for tracking, while IoT enables efficient data storing, processing and analysis.

 Radio frequency identification uses radio-frequency electromagnetic fields to identify the location of the hospital items carrying special tags with the help of the readers located in hospital corridors, rooms and nearby facilities.